Summer holiday

 The Swedish cottage is a summer’s dream.
 It remains loved, generation after generation.

-Before there was cheap and accessible international travel, many Swedes took advantage of something else cheap (at the time) and plentiful: land.
-All across this spacious country, people built simple dwellings, often by the water, to retire to in the warm summer months.
+All across Sweden, people built simple dwellings, often by the water, to retire to in the warm summer months.

 Popular areas